 My next adventure began on 15 August with a two hour trip to the airport in STL, then a quick flight up to Chicago.
 I arrived in the morning and had intentionally booked my flight to London for that night, so I could spend the day in Chicago with my brothers from another mother, Adam and Sean.
 Some family you’re born into, some you are blessed enough to gain.
 The guys took time off work and drove to Chicago from Indiana to spend the day with me.
 Totally made it worth taking a late flight to London (late, which became a VERY late flight because Chicago O’Hare Airport may be the worst airport in the world… I’ve lost count of how many flights I’ve had delayed or cancelled from ORD… I advise avoiding this airport at all costs).
 I spent a full day laughing and soaking up the love from these men, who I cherish.
 Not many people make me feel this loved all the time, which is exactly the kind of energy I needed around me after the last couple of weeks.

 After a fun day of errands but mostly goofing around (and really good margaritas!), and a delayed flight, I made it to London in the afternoon of 16 August.
 This time I had the good fortune to stay with Ameila and her fabulous family (hubby Dean and son Wyatt).
 I only spent one year at Tulane law school but that year was responsible for some brilliant friendships to this day, including Amelia’s ex-boyfriend (which is how I am blessed to have Amelia in my life!) and ANNIE (!!) who I also got to hang out with while in London.
-Plus, thanks to the friends of friends network (Adam, I’m mad you didn’t introduce me to more of your friends during my many trips to NYC if they are all this awesome), I hit the friend lottery again and finally got to hang out with Jean Marc (after a month of chatting like we’ve been close friends for years…my fave kind of person btw), an awesome Canadian embarking on his own adventures abroad!
+Plus, thanks to the friends of friends network I met Jean Marc (a friend of a friend), a Canadian embarking on his own adventures abroad!
 Also caught up with a former colleague and friend Aymen, and met some fabulous new folks thanks to Amelia and Dean.
 Ate some great food (I especially recommend Mildred’s for PHENOMENAL vegetarian food and El Camion for great Mexican), hit up some fabulous bars (Cafe Boheme; The Pink Chihuahua, which is conveniently located downstairs from El Camion; and Molly Moggs, which has super fun drag shows with live singing, not just lip syncing!), and enjoyed a late night dance party at Little Italy in SoHo.
 Fitzrovia and SoHo are great places to pass the time while in London, I highly recommend these neighborhoods!
 Also, London is a great city to fly into if you want to break up much longer trips abroad.
 Flying 7 to 8 hours and resting for a couple of days, then flying another 7 to 8 hours is much easier on the body than doing it all at once.